 In an effort to diversify the pool of young nonprofit professionals in North Carolina, ZSR established the Non-Profit Internship Program (NPIP) in 2011.
+(Note: This is distinctly different from ZSR's Summer Internship Program.)
 Each summer, the program awards 20 college and university students, enrolled in four-year institutions across the state, with paid internships at ZSR-grantee organizations that are working to advance the Foundation’s values in the areas of Community Economic Development, Public Education, Social Justice & Equity, Environment, and/or Strengthening Democracy.
 Participating organizations receive student applications from ZSR and interview applicants directly.
 Organizations that match with an intern are confirmed through ZSR and interns begin work with the organization in June.

 Students spend a minimum of eight weeks during the summer with host organizations.
 Internships offer a range of exposure and skill-building opportunities in areas such as research, community outreach, public policy, communications, fundraising and social media.
 Details and work-plans for each intern vary by organization; however, host organizations must provide the Foundation with a work-plan that ensures a rewarding experience, substantive opportunities, and adequate supervision for their intern.

 In addition to the internship, students will have the opportunity to connect with other interns in the program and participate in on-going professional development throughout the summer.